awsdocs/aws-php-developers-guide/doc_source/guide_commands.rst

 concurrency (callable|int)
     Maximum number of commands to execute concurrently.
     Provide a function to resize the pool dynamically.
-The function will be provided the current number of pending requests and is expected to return an integer representing the new pool size limit.
+The function is provided the current number of pending requests and is expected to return an integer representing the new pool size limit.